The Underwater Ghost Town of Judson, North Carolina

 Locals tell of family cemeteries that lie beneath the seemingly calm waters, leaving this lingering question: are those unmoved graves still haunting the lake to this very day?

-While many believe Judson has completely vanished, you can actually view the ghost town when the lake reservoir is extremely low.
-You can see foundations, gravestones, etc. With permission during drawdowns, you can access this creepy ghost town.
-Judson is a haunting place, and it’s viewable around one to three times per year.
+While many believe Judson has completely vanished, you can actually view the ghost town when the lake reservoir is very low.
+You can see the foundations of old buildings, gravestones, etc. With permission during drawdowns, you can visit this creepy ghost town.
+Judson is a haunting place, and it’s viewable 1 to 3 times per year.

-For those who have been or witnessed it before, what were your experiences?
-When would you recommend others visit?
+For those who have been or witnessed it before, what did you experience?
+And what time would you recommend others visit?